ovidon83/getyourtester/docs/landing-page/README.md

 ## 🚀 **Deployment**

-The landing page is deployed as part of the main GetYourTester application and can be accessed at the root URL of your domain.
+The landing page is deployed as part of the main FirstQA application and can be accessed at the root URL of your domain.

 ## 🔧 **Customization**